Cardiff

 Cardiff is named in some romances as one of Arthur’s several courts.
 The Alliterative Morte Arthure and Malory mention one of Arthur’s knights called the “Captain of Cardiff,” who fought in the war against Rome.

-After the Roman Empire began to withdraw from Britain in the early fifth century, the region went through a period of transition and political upheaval.
-During this time, the area around Cardiff came under the influence of Celtic Britons, specifically the Silures tribe, who inhabited the region before and during the Roman period.
+Following the Roman withdrawal from Britain in the early fifth century, the historical record becomes less clear.
+The region went through a period of transition and political upheaval, and likely experienced changes in population and governance, influenced by the movements of different groups, including the Anglo-Saxons and the incoming waves of Celtic peoples.
+The area around Cardiff came under the influence of Celtic Britons, specifically the Silures tribe, who inhabited the region before and during the Roman period.

 Sources